A CLEAR PRODUCTION PROCESS TO MAKE GREAT CONTENT

 This stage of production is vital!
 It is the beginning of our collaboration and helps ensure that we are all in sync right from the start.

 • What is the overall goal or intention of your project?

 • We start the production with content development.
 What are the key messages and themes?

-• Is there a specific type of artistic direction we should explore?
+• Is there a specific type of artistic direction you want us to explore?
 We like to establish the tone and pace of the video early on.
 It’s helpful to send links to videos that will serve as artistic references, we love that!

 • Will there be a voiceover or narration?

 • Does the project need motion graphics or animation?

 In this stage, we begin filming and creating things.
 We film live action elements like interviews and B-Roll footage, we also may shoot time lapses, product shots, aerial video, photography, create animations, graphics, and record audio.